EPA-Bienestar-com/cardio/README.md

 This app should run on `http://localhost:3000/`

-Log into the app on localhost using the same credentials you created on [foomedical.com](https://foomedical.com/) and you are ready to start customizing.

-### Deploying your app

-To get started deploying your app we recommend making an account on [Vercel](https://vercel.com/), free accounts are available.

-- Create a [New Project](https://vercel.com/new) on Vercel
-- Link your Github account and load in your forked Foo Medical repository
-- All your settings should be preset, just click Deploy

 ### Account Setup

-By default, your locally running Foo Medical app is pointing to the hosted Medplum service.
-Foo Medical registers signups to a test project.
+By default, your locally running Cardio EPA Bienestar IA app is pointing to the hosted EPA Bienestar IA service.
+Cardio registers signups to a test project.

-To send patients to your own organization you will need to [register a new Project on Medplum](https://docs.medplum.com/tutorials/app/register) and configure your app [register form component](https://docs.medplum.com/storybook/index.html?path=/docs/medplum-registerform--basic) in [src/pages/RegisterPage.tsx](https://github.com/medplum/foomedical/blob/main/src/pages/RegisterPage.tsx#L23-L29) and [src/pages/SignInPage.tsx](https://github.com/medplum/foomedical/blob/221dda547b977205cf185131f592fb937535148a/src/pages/SignInPage.tsx#L22-L26) to point to your own project.
+To send patients to your own organization you will need to [register a new Project on EPA Bienestar IA](https://docs.medplum.com/tutorials/app/register) and configure your app [register form component](https://docs.medplum.com/storybook/index.html?path=/docs/medplum-registerform--basic) in [src/pages/RegisterPage.tsx](https://github.com/medplum/foomedical/blob/main/src/pages/RegisterPage.tsx#L23-L29) and [src/pages/SignInPage.tsx](https://github.com/medplum/foomedical/blob/221dda547b977205cf185131f592fb937535148a/src/pages/SignInPage.tsx#L22-L26) to point to your own project.

-If you are using the Medplum Hosted service, you will also have to contact the medplum team ([support@medplum.com](mailto:support@medplum.com) or [Discord](https://discord.gg/UBAWwvrVeN])) to with the following information to set up your Project for Open Patient Registration:
+If you are using the Medplum Hosted service, you will also have to contact the medplum team ([admin@epa-bienestar.com](mailto:admin@epa-bienestar.com) or [Discord](https://discord.gg/UBAWwvrVeN])) to with the following information to set up your Project for Open Patient Registration:

 - Medplum Project Id
 - Google Client Id